Chart Color Schemes

 Truganina - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Truganina-North is one of the most culturally diverse areas in Australia, with 63.3% of its population born overseas and 77.6% speaking a language other than English at home.
-The predominant religion in Truganina-North is Hinduism, comprising 29.8% of the population, compared to 15.7% across Greater Melbourne.
-Regarding ancestry, the top three groups are Other (35.0%), Indian (29.5%), and Australian (6.9%).
+Truganina-North is one of Australia's most culturally diverse areas, with 63.3% of its population born overseas and 77.6% speaking a language other than English at home.
+Hinduism is the predominant religion in Truganina-North, making up 29.8% of people, compared to 15.7% across Greater Melbourne.
+The top three ancestry groups are Other (35.0%), Indian (29.5%), and Australian (6.9%).

 Frequently Asked Questions - Diversity